joooorji/joooorji.github.io/portfolio.md

 > Positioning is everything
 The Sniper is a marksman.
 Their heavy shots send them backward with recoil.
 Players must are strongly incentivized to use their tumble and blink shots to reposition and land their strongest skill that only hits in a set distance away from them.
-When they use enough of their big skills, they'll be able to access their strongest skill that fires a powerful wind arrow.
+When they use some of their key skills enough times, they'll be able to access their strongest skill that fires powerful wind arrows.

 ## Magical
 > Beams of energy